What the Royal Commission said

 Developing a new mental health and wellbeing website

-We are working on improving how people can find and access services in Victoria’s future mental health and wellbeing system.
-We are doing this by working with people with lived experience to design a website that brings together information about services and supports available for individuals and families.
+We are working to improve how people find and access services in Victoria’s future mental health and wellbeing system.
+We are doing this by working with people with lived experience to design a website with information about services and supports available for individuals and families.

-The new website will be a source of valuable information that helps people access the right services to support their care and recovery.
+The new co-designed website will be a source of valuable information that helps people access the right services to support their care and recovery.
+Early development work on the mental health and wellbeing website was completed in 2023-24 following an extensive co-design process.

 Improving helpline connections to mental health and wellbeing services